-Credit cards aren’t a bad thing!
+Are you trying to figure out how to improve your credit score?
+It’s important to know that credit cards aren’t a bad thing when trying to increase your score!
 When we are working with homebuyers who need to improve their credit score, getting a credit card is usually our top recommendation.

 In fact, it’s very difficult to have a decent credit score WITHOUT having a credit card.

 We find that some homebuyers are intimidated by credit cards and are worried that a credit card will hurt their credit score.
 This is not true.
 As long as you use your credit cards the RIGHT way, it can have a positive impact on your credit score.

 Here are our top 4 tips for using a credit card to improve your credit score:

 It’s VERY important for your credit score that you make all of your payments on time.
 One late payment can have a huge impact on your score, especially if you have a limited credit history.

 The record of a late payment can stay on your credit report for up to 7 years, so make sure that you never miss a payment.
 If you do have a late payment, it’s important that you make your payments and catch up as soon as possible.
 The longer a payment is delinquent, the more it will hurt your score.

 Don’t let your balance exceed 30% of your limit.